 Temperature is known to be an important lever on fish bioenergetics, condition and population dynamics in the CRe, however its effects on primary and secondary production are less well understood.
 For many of the native fish in the CRe, including humpback chub, temperatures above ~12 °C are necessary for growth in length, and temperatures above 15 °C are required for reproduction (Gorman and VanHoosen, 2000; Marsh, 1985).
 Once these thresholds are exceeded, however, other factors may become important.
 For example, growth of subadult humpback chub in the LCR does not peak at the warmest time of the year, rather it is greatest when food availability is high during March through May (Dzul and others, 2016).
 In the CRe, turbidity has an approximately equal role to temperature in explaining the growth of juvenile (Yackulic and others, In Review) and sub-adult humpback chub (Dzul and others, 2016).
-With respect to rainbow trout, we might expect warming to have a neutral to positive effects on rainbow trout if food were plentiful (well fed rainbow trout should have a temperature preference around 16 °C,), however, recent bioenergetics modelling suggests that if the aquatic foodbase is unchanged, warming will have negative effects on rainbow trout (Dodrill and others, 2016).
+With respect to rainbow trout, we might expect warming to have a neutral to positive effects on rainbow trout if food were plentiful (well fed rainbow trout should have a temperature preference around 16 °C,), however, recent bioenergetics modelling of the upper CRe (Glen and Marble Canyon reaches) suggests that if the aquatic foodbase is unchanged, warming will have negative effects on rainbow trout (Dodrill and others, 2016).
 Further downstream at Diamond Creek, the aquatic foodbase is also unlikely to peak with river temperatures since primary production is limited by the highly turbid conditions that occur concomitantly with summertime temperature peaks (Hall and others, 2015).
 Still, preliminary modeling efforts suggest that seasonal patterns in gross primary productivity (GPP) rates differ from site to site such that the combined effects of nutrients and temperature on fish could vary considerably by location.
 Taken together, this evidence suggests a need to better understand the drivers of primary and secondary production in the CRe, so as to better understand how different scenarios of warming and are likely to benefit, or harm, key aquatic resources identified by the LTEMP EIS, including humpback chub and rainbow trout.
 In other words, we hypothesize (H15) that the impacts of changes in temperature on the aquatic ecosystem in the CRe will depend crucially on the state of the aquatic foodbase.